cloudamqp/rabbitmq-vshovel/README.md

 ### Packaging

-Clone the projects and execute `make dist` to create a `.ez` package, which will be located in the plugins directory.
+Clone and build the the plugin by executing `make`.
+To create a package, execute `make dist` and find the `.ez` package file in the plugins directory.

 ### Static configuration